 Wellness and Health Services

-The Counseling and Wellness Center at St. Joseph's College provides a wide range of services that supports the holistic development of all students.
+The Counseling and Wellness Center at St. Joseph's University provides a wide range of services that supports the holistic development of all students.
 Wellness has traditionally been viewed as freedom from disease and today it is seen as not just as the absence of disease, but rather a proactive and preventive approach designed to achieve optimum levels of health.

 Wellness, as a state of health, is closely associated with one's lifestyle.
 A wellness-oriented lifestyle involves consistent self-care which encourages students to adopt habits and behaviors that improve their quality of life.
 Through supporting the integration of wellness into every student's life, students are better prepared to achieve high academic success and reach their highest goals and aspirations.

 The Counseling and Wellness Center have created goals to assist students in integrating wellness into their lives.
-The main goals are to promote health and wellness through education and outreach; improve the overall well-being of the college community; promote wellness services available on campus; collaborate with wellness professionals in the community; empower students to take charge of their health, and research best practices in the wellness field.
+The main goals are to promote health and wellness through education and outreach; improve the overall well-being of the University community; promote wellness services available on campus; collaborate with wellness professionals in the community; empower students to take charge of their health, and research best practices in the wellness field.

 Wellness services include: